rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 you change passwords.
 Otherwise, Directory Sync will not set the new passwords.

-When you create new mailboxes, those users must change passwords before they can access their email.
+When you create new mailboxes, those users must change their passwords before they can access their email.

 If you manage your Active Directory with multiple domain controllers,